How do I choose my courses? What should I take? Will I be a successful lawyer if I don’t take course X, Y or Z?

 Sabrina Spencer, Allard Law Class of 2016, Former Clerk for the BC Supreme Court, Vice President (Environmental / Regulatory / Aboriginal Law)

-Please reach out to the Assistant Dean, Students or the Manager, Student Experience for one-on-one advising.
+Please reach out to the Assistant Dean, Students or the Manager, Student Affairs in the Student Affairs Office for one-on-one advising.
 They would be happy to meet with you!
 Appointments can be directly booked online via Calendly.